ymd-h/gym-notebook-wrapper/README.md

 # Usage

+Two classes are implemented in `gnrwapper` module in this gym-notebook-wrapper package.

+## Simple One Shot Animation

 Wrap `gym.Env` class with `gnwrapper.Animation`.
 That's all!
 The `render()` method shows the environment on its output.
 An example code is following;

+### Code

 ``` python
 import gnwrapper